preactjs/prefresh/CONTRIBUTING.md

 1. Clone the git repository: `git clone git@github.com:preactjs/prefresh.git`
 2. Go into the cloned folder: `cd prefresh/`
-3. Install all dependencies: `pnpm`
+3. Install all dependencies: `pnpm install`

 All linting will be done in pre-commit hooks and we're using eslint + prettier for that.